xmoezzz/SiglusExtract/README.md

 5. Extract Text:
 (1)	No Encryption: file has no additional encryption;
-(2)	Has Encryption: file has addition encryption.
+(2)	Has Encryption: file has additional encryption.
 (SiglusExtract can detect whether additional encryption exists, so manually changing this setting isn’t necessary.)

 6. Repack Scene.pck: